After a great time in Ghana, and a long layover in Lagos airport, I finally I went to the gate for the flight back to the US.

 ‘International Cheese Selection”

-Finally, the meal was completed with the dessert course.
+Finally, the dessert course.
 It is hard to screw up ice cream, and I’ll eat it most any day.
 But to me, this is a nice dessert on a domestic flight in first class.
 On longhaul premium cabin travel, I would appreciate at least the option of something a little more interesting.

 United Business class dessert: ice cream sundae